ciurca/personal-website/content/books/so-good-they-cant-ignore-you.md

 You first need to get to the cutting edge of your field, that's where missions become visible.
 Getting to the cutting edge requires lots of experiences that give you a general understanding of your field.

 **Don't make the mistake of trying to find a mission before getting to the cutting edge.**

+You also need to have the mindset of a marketer.
+You need to market your mission, so it becomes not only interesting to you, but also to others.
+Your mission needs to be word of mouth worthy, so people tell their friends and their dog about it.
+You also need to launch it in a place where it can be seen.

+For example, if I would launch a product, I would market it in a way so people can get excited about it and I would launch it in a place where lots of people get to learn about new products, such as [Product Hunt](https://producthunt.com).